(All fields required)

 Step 4: Support in School: If your child is currently in school or preparing to enter school, our Educational Care Team will partner with you to share the results of the comprehensive evaluation with your child’s school.
 Sharing this information will help to access the educational support that your child needs.
 The Educational Care Team is available to support pre-school and school-aged children; however, our educators are only able to travel 1 ½ hours away from the hospital.
 If you live beyond that time frame, school support can be given through a phone conference.

-Step 5: Long-term follow-up: As your child grows and develops, The Heart Institute Neurodevelopmental Clinic will provide continuous monitoring and offer age-appropriate support, follow-up screening, reevaluation, and assist with recommended treatments.
+Step 5: Long-term follow-up: As your child grows and develops, The NDEC will provide continuous monitoring and offer age-appropriate support, follow-up screening, reevaluation, and assist with recommended treatments.

 FOR MORE INFORMATION, PLEASE CALL OUR PROGRAM MANAGER, Sharon Flynn-Nelson, at 513-803-NDEC (6332).